Cal Orr .com

 I make the change at the encoder so all your trims, rate switches, reversing switches will remain the same.

 AND if you still want to fly with a 72 mhz or a Ham Tx module in your Kraft transmitter, all you need to do is to swap the elevator and throttle servos on the Kraft receivers.
 The 72/Ham receivers used with Kraft did not have a failsafe.

 If you have any problems with your transmitter or 2.4 conversion, I can help you get it working again.
 I WANT IT TO WORK FOR YOU!

-I can not guarantee that any almost forty year old radio will continue to operate and safely fly a model!
+I can not guarantee that any almost fifty year old radio will continue to operate and safely fly a model!
 Yes I checked out the transmitter but that only means it worked when I checked it out - I might have missed something or there might be a component about to fail.

 Send me one of your receivers (DSM2 or DSMX or DMSS) and I will test fly your system in one of my airplanes.

 Check with me before you send me anything..... or your radio could sit out in the snow/rain.